proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 **Triggers**: Manual

 ### Additional Notes <a id='sssAddNotes'></a>
-- The Generate-List and Generate-Range workflows set the maximum memory of the type checking commands to 10GB
+- **Memory Limit:** The Generate-List and Generate-Range workflows have a maximum memory limit of **10GB** for type checking commands.
-- The artifacts of each workflow have a retention period of 2 days
+- **Artifact Retention:** Artifacts from each workflow have a retention period of **2 days**
-- The Generate-Range, Generate-List, and Startup-Time workflows uses the Docker container associated with the branch the workflow is being run on.
-For example, if the Generate-List workflow is running on a branch called 'feature_branch', the workflow uses the docker image `mphgeez/mhpg:feature_branch`.
+- **Docker Container Usage:** The Generate-Range, Generate-List, and Startup-Time workflows uses the Docker container associated with the branch the workflow is running on.
+For example, if the Generate-List workflow is running on a branch called `feature_branch`, it will use the Docker image `mphgeez/mhpg:feature_branch`.
 The main branch uses the `latest` tag.
-- If a Generate-Test or Generate-Range Worflow fails, Check the `generate-list/generate-range` job logs to ensure the provided inputs were valid (under `Run Tests` step).
+- **Workflow Failiure:** If a Generate-List or Generate-Range Worflow fails, Check the `generate-list/generate-range` job logs to ensure the provided inputs were valid (under `Run Tests` step).
-- More information about the different input options can be found in the CLI section
+- **Vercel Deployment Management:** Before the Generate-List or Generate-Range Worflows deploy to vercel, a Python script is run to remove deployments older than **24 hours** and to ensure there are less than **15 active deployments**.
+If there are 15 ore more deployments, the oldest deployments  are removed until there are only **14**.
+- **Workflow Inputs:** Any required inputs are stored the inputs in the job summary at the beginning of the workflow (`workflow-inputs` job).

 ## CLI <a id='ssCLI'></a>
 CLI tool for generating and analyzing test cases of varying sizes across Lean, Idris, Agda, and Rocq.

 ### Things TODO
-- Add versioning
-- Add vercel deployment removal behaviour for generate-list and generate-range + 100 preview deployment limit per 24h
 - Add upper bounds to available test cases table
 - Add Extending Sections
-- Update CI diagrams

 ### Local Installation Instructions <a id='sssInstallation'></a>
 1. Install Docker https://docs.docker.com/engine/install/